Using on-demand video for employee training is no longer a novel idea. It’s the new normal.

 - Enhance compliance training.
 Video training can be an especially effective way to cover delicate and important compliance issues, including emergency procedures, sexual harassment laws, and more.

-- Expand the reach of live training events or conferences.
+- Live stream training events or conferences to expand their reach.
 Attendance at your events isn’t always possible for every employee, and when your events are packed with so much valuable information, nearly everyone will want to revisit parts of the event afterward.

 - Capture and share expert knowledge.
 Everyone is an expert in something.
 Video helps preserve your experts’ knowledge (even if they leave the company) and makes information a co-worker has available on-demand, even if they’re busy or out of the office.